 - Continue west for 1,000 metres and then take the first left turn (Z).

 - Continue south for a further 500 metres then turn right (A at the corner of young woodland), then left after 120 metres onto the new stone track at (B).

-- Continue for a further 250 metres to enter mature woodland (C) by a Woods4Sale sign.
+- Please climb the gate (sorry we do not give out keys for viewing) and continue on foot for a further 250 metres to enter mature woodland (C) by a Woods4Sale sign.